 But understanding how to get the most out of an SDK isn’t always easy.
 You need to understand the available software in the SDK, how those features integrate with your current technology, and the benefits of using an SDK.

 Software development kits are a collection of tools developers can use to create applications for specific platforms, systems, or devices.
-A good SDK will include all the software, documentation, libraries, and application programming interfaces (APIs) required for a given project or task.
+A good SDK will include all the software, documentation, libraries, and application programming interfaces (API) required for a given project or task.

-Many SDKs will also include code samples, implementation guides, and comments from developers that provide additional context on how the included tools integrate with your current tech stack and product development process.
+Many SDKs also include code samples, implementation guides, and comments from developers that provide additional context on how the included tools integrate with your current tech stack and product development process.

 How SDKs Help Your Team Build Better Products

 Your team can use an SDK to get vital software functionality off the ground quickly.
-Instead of spending time on creating new tools or integrations for your business, team members can focus their valuable time and resources on optimizing customer-facing products and features.
+Instead of spending time creating new tools or integrations for your business, team members can focus their valuable time and resources on optimizing customer-facing products and features.